medienbaecker/kirby-esbuild/README.md

 ✨ Bundles and minifies JavaScript with [esbuild](https://esbuild.github.io/).

-🎨 Compiles and minifies CSS.
-This means you can use native CSS nesting and it will be transpiled to CSS that works in older browsers (Chrome >88, Firefox >78 and Safari >14).
+🎨 Compiles, bundles and minifies CSS.
+This means you can use Sass-like @import and native CSS nesting.
+It will be transpiled to CSS that works in older browsers (Chrome >88, Firefox >78 and Safari >14).

 ⚡ Live reloading with [Browsersync](https://browsersync.io/) for files in `assets/`, `content/` and `site/`.